How to Keep Your Drains Clean and Prevent Future Blockages

 Key Takeaways

-- Hair and soap scum buildup in the bathroom drains
+- The buildup of soap and hair in bathroom drains

-- Tree roots growing into pipes in the exterior of the house
+- Tree roots developing into pipes that are outside the house

 Dos

-3. Make sure you are performing regularly scheduled checks for maintenance cleaning
+3. Conduct regularly scheduled maintenance cleaning

-4. Use baking soda and vinegar.
+4. Make use of baking soda and vinegar.

 5. Get a professional to help you.